 8. Does NTI provide As-Built drawings?
 Within our specifications, NTI requires the contractor to prepare and provide as-built drawing documentation, and we will review to ensure the content is sufficient for ownership use.
 These as-builts are part of an installation’s close-out documents which also include final test reports, copies of programming software, original copies of any software/hardware programs, labeling list, and product and warranty information.

 9. How many security cameras do I need?
-There is no definitive answer for this question.
-NTI has significant experience in multiple markets so we do have an understanding of where and how many cameras are considered typical for projects in multiple markets.
-But while NTI can help develop a layout of CCTV cameras and can provide suggestions, it ultimately becomes the responsibility of ownership and their legal and/or risk management personnel to finalize and approve our CCTV design layouts
+There is no universal definitive answer for this question.
+The answer is related to an owner or operator’s desire for coverage with cameras.
+In some cases, building entrances and exits may be adequate, while in other cases full coverage is desired.
+NTI has significant experience in multiple markets so we do have an understanding of where and how many cameras are considered typical for projects for specific developments.
+NTI will develop a layout of CCTV cameras and can provide suggestions.
+However, it ultimately becomes the responsibility of ownership and their legal and/or risk management personnel to finalize and approve our CCTV design layouts

 10. Exactly what is Sound Masking?
 Sound masking is use of injecting white noise into a space to cover the existing sounds in that space, making them more difficult to distinguish.
 This is of particular value in open workstation environments and other open spaces where people congregate and converse.
 Essentially, when background sounds are harder to distinguish, they’re easier to tune out.
 For a more complete answer to this, read the article What is Sound Masking?, by Abe Fleming.

 We receive a wide variety of inquiries regarding technology in general.
-If you would like to get a more complete answer to one of the above, or to another question which is not addressed above, please contact us via e-mail at TheNTIteam@nticonsultants.com.
-We will be more than happy to respond.
+If you would like to get a more complete answer to one of the above, or to another question which is not addressed above, please contact us via e-mail at TheNTIteam@nticonsultants.com, or call us at 678-460-3936.